hbgit/flutter_a_z/README.md

 - The goal of this APP has created the game Jokenpo, i.e., rock, paper, and scissors

+- The source code is available at: https://github.com/hbgit/flutter_a_z/tree/feature_jokenpo_app

 - Some NOTES about this APP:
     - We adopt internal packages; AppBar on setState; and GestureDetector